InDataWG/ILCD-EPD-Data-Format/README.md

 ## Schemas
 XML schemas are used to formally describe the XML syntax and data types.
-They are also used to validate instance documents (i.e. ILCD+EPD datasets).
-They can also be used as a basis for generating classes for software applications that read and/or write ILCD+EPD data.
+They are used to validate instance documents (i.e. ILCD+EPD datasets) and serve as a foundation for generating classes for software applications that read and/or write ILCD+EPD data.

 | Schema Name | Go to Source Code (XSD) | View HTML Documentation in the Browser |
 |-------------|-------------------|-----------------------------------|